Hikari no Michi (Path of Light)

 • Full Recording HERE • Translated transcript HERE |

-We believe that films are a glimpse into the culture, community, and lives of those who create them.
+From the Project Proposal: We believe that films are a glimpse into the culture, community, and lives of those who create them.
 Working hand in hand to bring the stories of others to life allows our animators to educate and immerse themselves into walks of life that we may not otherwise see.

 Our team dedicates themselves to understanding the spectrum, intersections, and nuance of human experience and emotion.
 Each of our animators has worked and engaged in collaborative art projects within our own communities, and we intend to continue this work further.
 We hope to represent SCA as best as we possibly can.
+What we found most meaningful while learning about this opportunity was Maui Public Art Corps’ drive to share the mo‘olelo of kama'aina that give a glimpse into a life we may not know today.
+Creating art is a way to keep these stories alive, to ensure these memories are not lost to time.
+As young adults in Hawaiʻi, our team believes it is crucial to get involved with our community in this way. |

 What we found most meaningful while learning about this opportunity was Maui Public Art Corps’ drive to share the mo‘olelo of kama'aina that give a glimpse into a life we may not know today.
 Creating art is a way to keep these stories alive, to ensure these memories are not lost to time.
 As young adults in Hawaiʻi, our team believes it is crucial to get involved with our community in this way.